Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model: Optimal Control for Optimal Hyperparameters

-To determine the analytical form of the optimal schedule, we consider the continuous-time limit for large $T$ (when taking this limit, we will often use the notation $\eta(t)$).
-Assuming that the learning rate decays sufficiently fast as $t\to T$ (see Appendix~\ref{app:benchmarks}), we can decompose the generalization error into bias and variance terms
+To determine the analytical form of the optimal schedule, we consider the continuous-time approximation for large $T$ (when taking this limit, we will often use the notation $\eta(t)$ for a learning rate as a function of time $t \in \mathbb R$).
+We will provide a comparison of each of the different optimal control problems, starting with optimal constant learning rate (see Appendix \ref{app:benchmarks} for details on the derivation).